mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

     PVOUT_{Denver_{\text{avg\ panel}}} \approx {4.7 \ \mathrm{kWh} \over \mathrm{kWp}} \times {0.2 \ \mathrm{kWp} \over \mathrm{m^2}} \approx 0.94 \ \mathrm{kWh/m^2} \text{ per day}
 \end{equation}
 $$

+So for every square meter of solar panel that we install, we can expect to see almost 1kWh of generated energy per day on average.

 Now, all we need to figure out is how much energy do we need to generate and that will tell us how big of a solar panel we need!